evandroforks/StringReverseRestfull/README.md

 1. Unpack it to `C:\Bridge\eclipse`
 1. Download the JDK 8 from http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
 1. Unpack it to `C:\Bridge\Java8JDK`
-1. Download and install on the system path NodeJS from https://nodejs.org/en/
+1. Download and install on the system path `NodeJS` from https://nodejs.org/en/
 1. Download and install on the system path `rsync` from https://rsync.samba.org/
+1. Download and install on the system path `create-react-app` from https://github.com/facebook/create-react-app

 ### Tomcat setup on Eclipse